 Please see the cost estimates and schedule for an approximate in-service date in Table 4, Table 5, and Table 6.
 It is expected that there will be major network upgrades needed to the current transmission system to transfer full power output to PSCO native loads.
-The cost and the timeframe for completing that work has yet to be determined pending studies performed by the San Luis Valley Subcommittee of Colorado Coordinated Planning Group.
+The cost and the timeframe for completing that work have yet to be determined pending studies performed by the SLV Subcommittee of Colorado Coordinated Planning Group.